change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 ### Selecting Columns and Rows Simultaneously

 As we saw in the previous section we can select one or more rows and/or columns to view.
-For example if we wanted to view the 'ph' entry of 'Sample-1' from the previous example we could use `.loc` in the following manner.
+For example, if we wanted to view the 'ph' entry of 'Sample-1' from the previous example we could use `.loc` in the following manner.

 <div class="alert alert-secondary" role="alert" markdown="1">